ebukaume/custom-ruby-enumerable-methods/README.md

 # Custom Ruby Enumerable Methods (just a few)

-This is a solo project as a way to enforce my understanding of creating and using ruby methods, module and the enumerator.
-In this project, I implemented some commonly used enumerable methods as part of the ruby built-in Enumerable module Array and Enumerator classes.
-Check below to full list of the methods implemented in this project.
+This is a solo project as a way to enforce my understanding of creating and using ruby methods, module and enumerator.
+In this project, I implemented some commonly used enumerable methods as part of the ruby built-in Enumerable module for Array and Enumerator classes.
+Check below to the full list of methods implemented in this project.

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").